Type D Spacetimes and the Weyl Double Copy: Discussion

 To conclude, we hope that our paper will bring the classical double copy to the attention of the general relativity community, whose accumulated body of work could have a rapid impact on the topic.

 \acknowledgments

 We would like to thank Tim Adamo, Graham Brown and Lionel Mason for discussions.
+We also thank David Peinador Veiga and Brian Kent for pointing out an incorrect statement in section 3 in earlier versions of the paper.
 AL is supported in part by the Department of Energy under Award Number DESC000993, and thanks Chris White and Erick Chac\'on for discussions and collaboration on related topics.
 RM is supported by a Royal Society University Research Fellowship.
 IN is supported by STFC studentship ST/N504051/1.
 DOC is an IPPP associate, and thanks the IPPP for on-going support as well as for hospitality during this work.
 He is supported in part by the Marie Curie FP7 grant 631370 and by the STFC consolidated grant ``Particle Physics at the Higgs Centre".